WE ARE ATTORNEYS AND WE ARE RIDERS

 Article 15.
 Miscellaneous

-A. A person shall not drive a vehicle on a sidewalk area except on a permanent or duly authorized temporary driveway.
-[Not applicable to bikes]
+A. A person shall not drive a vehicle on a sidewalk area except on a permanent or duly authorized temporary driveway. [inapplicable to bicyclists since the sidewalk is not "on a roadway or on a shoulder" , see §28-812]

 Article 16.
 Equipment